kodius/rightsignature-api/README.md

-RightSignature API
+RightSignature2013 API
 ==================
-This gem is a wrapper to RightSignature's API for both OAuth authentication and Token authentication
+This gem is a wrapper to RightSignature2013's API for both OAuth authentication and Token authentication

 #####Install
 ```
-gem install rightsignature
+gem install RightSignature2013
 ```
 or in your Gemfile
 ```
-gem 'rightsignature', '~> 1.0.0'
+gem 'RightSignature2013', '~> 1.0.0'
 ```

 Setup
 -----
-After getting an API key from RightSignature, you can use the Secure Token or generate an Access Token with the OAuth key and secret using RightSignature::Connection.new.
+After getting an API key from RightSignature2013, you can use the Secure Token or generate an Access Token with the OAuth key and secret using RightSignature2013::Connection.new.
 Below are examples on how to use the gem as yourself.

 #####Using Token authentication
 ```
-@rs_connection = RightSignature::Connection.new(:api_token => YOUR_TOKEN)
+@rs_connection = RightSignature2013::Connection.new(:api_token => YOUR_TOKEN)
 ```

 #####Using OAuth authentication
 ```
-@rs_connection = RightSignature::Connection.new(
+@rs_connection = RightSignature2013::Connection.new(
   :consumer_key => "Consumer123",
   :consumer_secret => "Secret098",
   :access_token => "AccessToken098",